This article is part of a larger series on How to Do Payroll.

 Even with all the tools needed, everyone makes mistakes from time to time.
 If you do happen to find that you underpaid an employee, you can use a retroactive pay calculator to quickly compute the amount you need to pay the employee so the situation is resolved.

 Keep in mind though, you’ll also need to determine the tax impact to remain in compliance.
-Using payroll software, like Gusto, makes it easy, because all of the calculations (paycheck and taxes) are done for you.
+Using payroll software makes it easy, because all of the calculations (paycheck and taxes) are done for you.

 Calculating payroll becomes more complex as you hire additional employees.
 Keep in mind, though, the steps are essentially the same.
 The ultimate goal is to pay employees and all applicable tax agencies the correct amount and on time.
 While some employers choose to calculate everything manually, others use online tools like payroll calculators and software.
 Whatever you use to help you calculate payroll, be sure to familiarize yourself with IRS tax rules and federal payroll laws so you avoid penalties.